 Control cats remained free of antibodies against FPV, FHV, and FCV and did not have infection before viral challenge.
 Vaccinated cats had high FPV titers throughout the study and solid protection against virulent FPV 7.5 years after vaccination.
 Vaccinated cats were seropositive against FHV and FCV for 3 to 4 years after vaccination, with gradually declining titers.
 Vaccinated cats were protected partially against viral challenge with virulent FHV.
 Relative efficacy of the vaccine, on the basis of reduction of clinical signs of disease, was 52%.
 Results were similar after FCV challenge, with relative efficacy of 63%.
 Vaccination did not prevent local mild infection or shedding of FHV or FCV.

 - Feline injection-site sarcoma – A rare but aggressive type of cancer with links to vaccinations, especially rabies, and feline leukemia vaccines.1 cat per 10,000 doses of vaccine administered.

-- Allergic reaction – Between 11-10 of every 10,000 cats vaccinated will experience an allergic reaction which may be mild and self-limiting or cause a life-threatening anaphylactic reaction.
+- Allergic reaction – Between 11-10 of every 10,000 cats vaccinated will experience an allergic reaction that may be mild and self-limiting or cause a life-threatening anaphylactic reaction.
 This is why I will only ever have a veterinarian vaccinate my pets, in case of immediate anaphylaxis.